Configuration Options

 HiveMQ Extension Configuration Options

-Extensions add functionality to the HiveMQ broker that allows the broker to integrate with other systems.
+Extensions add functionality to the HiveMQ broker that allows the broker to integrate with external systems, such as databases, data lakes, queues, or security systems.

 The HiveMQ Platform Helm Chart and HiveMQ Platform Operator support two types of extensions: